shady831213/jarvism/README.md

 jarvism allows you use a single yaml file ($JVS_PRJ_HOME/jarvism_cfg.yaml) or a banch of yaml files ($JVS_PRJ_HOME/jarvism_cfg/*.yaml) to config project.
 Refer to https://github.com/shady831213/jarvism/tree/master/core/runtime/testFiles/jarvism_cfg

 ## env
-env config simulator and runner, which are all both parsable plugin, they defiend by "type" and "attr".
+"env" config simulator and runner, which are all both parsable plugin, they defiend by "type" and "attr".
 "type" is required. "attr" is optional, depends on plugin implementation (about plugin, see below).
-If env is not defined, simulator and runner will be default, "vcs" and "host" respectively.
+If "env" is not defined, simulator and runner will be default, "vcs" and "host" respectively.
-If runner or simulator not defined in env, default will beb used. e.g
+If runner or simulator not defined in "env", default will beb used. e.g
 ```yaml
 env: # runner is default